dyna2gams/dyna2gams.github.io/README.md

 their mathematical description.
 Take a look at the Tutorial to grasp the basic structure and characteristics of a DYNA model and how it relates to the mathematical formulation.

-DYNA2GAMS has been developed in the course of the year 2018.
+__DYNA2GAMS__ has been developed in the course of the year 2018.
 A first prototype is available for download on this web site.
 On top, it comes with a very large set of examples borrowed from the literature and various academic or commercial OCP solvers.

-DYNA2GAMS is free software for 2019.
+__DYNA2GAMS__ is free software for 2019.
 It is licensed under a Creative Commons Attribution- NonCommercial-ShareAlike 4.0 International Public License.
-It is based on {Regina Rexx Interpreter}.
+It is based on [Regina Rexx Interpreter](https://regina-rexx.sourceforge.io/).
 Regina is distributed under the terms of the GNU Library General Public License Version 2.

 Feel free to contact us for any questions you might have (dyna2gams@outlook.com).

 Copyright (c) 2018 Alain J. Michiels.
 All rights reserved.